 The human rights abuses and poverty associated with unequitable cocoa supply chains have been highlighted as a social risk to retailers for several decades, however the food sector has only recently been engaged to report on managing the risk of driving deforestation through cocoa consumption.
-Both issues must be addressed together in the cocoa sector where a high proportion of growers are known to be living in extreme poverty, while also facing the increasing effects of climate change on crop production threat of being displaced by mining operations.
+Both issues must be addressed together in the cocoa sector where a high proportion of growers are known to be living in extreme poverty,14 while also facing the increasing effects of climate change on crop production15 and the threat of being displaced by mining operations16.